SoftUni/Programming-Basics-Book-Python-EN/chapter-06-nested-loops.md

 #### Hints and Guidelines

-We understand from the description of the problem that the house has size **`n` x `n`**.
+We understand from the description of the problem that the house is with a size of **`n` x `n`**.
 What we see from the example input and output is that:

 * The house is divided into two parts: **roof and base**.